ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Abstract

 \section{Abstract}

 Accurate tropical cyclones (TCs) tracking represents a critical challenge in the context of weather and climate science.
-Traditional tracking schemes mainly rely on subjective thresholds, which may introduce biases in their skills on the geographical region of application.
-We present \textit{ByteStorm}, an efficient data-driven framework for reconstructing TC tracks without threshold tuning.
+Traditional tracking schemes mainly rely on subjective thresholds, which may introduce biases in their skills on the geographical region of application and are often computationally and data-intensive, due to the management of a large number of variables.
+We present \textit{ByteStorm}, an efficient data-driven framework for reconstructing TC tracks.
 It leverages deep learning networks to detect TC centers (via classification and localization), using only relative vorticity (850 mb) and mean sea-level pressure.
-Then, detected centers are linked into TC tracks through the BYTE algorithm. \textit{ByteStorm} is evaluated against state-of-the-art deterministic trackers in the East- and West-North Pacific basins (ENP and WNP).
-The proposed framework achieves superior performance in terms of Probability of Detection ($85.05\%$ ENP, $79.48\%$ WNP), False Alarm Rate ($23.26\%$ ENP, $16.14\%$ WNP), and high Inter-Annual Variability correlations ($0.75$ ENP and $0.69$ WNP).
-These results highlight the potential of integrating deep learning and computer vision for fast and accurate TC tracking, offering a robust alternative to traditional approaches.
+Then, detected centers are linked into TC tracks through the BYTE algorithm. \textit{ByteStorm} is benchmarked with state-of-the-art deterministic trackers on the main global TC formation basins.
+The proposed framework achieves good tracking skills in terms of Probability of Detection and False Alarm Rate, accurately reproduces Seasonal and Inter-Annual Variability, and reconstructs reliable, smooth and coherent TC tracks.
+These results highlight the potential of integrating deep learning and computer vision to provide robust, computationally efficient and skillful data-driven alternatives to TC tracking.

 \keywords{Tropical Cyclones Tracking \and Deep Learning \and Computer Vision \and Atmospheric Science \and Machine Learning \and Multi-Object Tracking}